-Running WRF with real data is a complicated process of converting data formats and interpolating to the model grid.
+Running WRF with real data adds processes of converting data formats and interpolating to the model grid.
 This process is simplified by the WRF Preprocessing System (WPS).
-The purpose of this section is to summarize the use of this system and to highlight the differences in its use between fire and ordinary atmospheric simulations.
+The purpose of this section is to summarize the use of this system and to highlight the differences in its use between ones including a fire and ordinary atmospheric simulations.
 For more complete documentation of WPS, see Chapter 3 of the WRF-ARW User's Guide.